-The Division Head of the department will notify the student in writing of the finding of violation and the appropriate penalty assigned.
+The Department Chair will notify the student in writing of the finding of violation and the appropriate penalty assigned.
 The faculty member bringing the charge will also be notified in writing of these results.

 Student's Right of Appeal:

 Students have the right of appeal of the adjudication process.
 Appeals must be made in writing within 21 days of the date of notice.